username123115/ctfWriteups/picoCTFAllRev/2021/checkpass/README.md

 input as the output of the previous iteration of `scramble` and a number that goes from 0 to 3.

-Finally, the output of the final scramble, which is stored in `scrambledArray`
+The output of the final iteration of `scramble` is stored in `scrambledArray`

 Note that `scrambledArray` is a byte array with length 53 while the output only contains 32 bytes.
 The output is stored starting at an offset 0x15 or